The Wittenberg 4-Year BSN program is for students who are not yet registered nurses.

 Selection.
 Declaring the pre-nursing major indicates your interest in participating in selection; there is no separate application process.
 Selection for nursing occurs in December after Fall Semester grades are posted.
 Selection is competitive based on Wittenberg GPA, total completed college credits, Wittenberg credits, date of deposit, and date of declaring the major.
 To participate in selection, students must have a cumulative 2.0+ Wittenberg grade point average (GPA; note that transfer credits do not affect the Wittenberg GPA) and a calculated 2.5+ GPA for all nursing curriculum courses regardless of where completed.
 Students are notified before Spring Semester of the selection results.

-- American Heart Association Basic Life Support for Healthcare Providers (CPR)
+- The American Heart Association Basic Life Support Program Training (CPR and AED)

 Years Two, Three and Four